 For centuries Buffalo Bill’s Cody / Yellowstone Country has been a natural gathering place.
 First to come was the wildlife: buffalo, deer, moose, mountain sheep, elk, grizzly bears, black bears, eagles and more — all easily seen in the vast landscapes of grass prairies, mountain slopes and wildflower meadows.

 Wyoming is Wild!
-The Cody area is renown for wide-open spaces and abundant wildlife.
+The Cody area is renowned for wide-open spaces and abundant wildlife.
 Wildlife plus distance equals safety for you and for wild animals.
-During your visit to the area keep these wildlife viewing tips in mind.
+During your visit to the area keep these wildlife viewing tips in mind:

 - Never feed or approach wild animals—to do so can be dangerous for you and the animal!

 - Stay in your vehicle to view wildlife along the roadside—especially bears!

 - Young animals are rarely very far from their mothers—leave them alone.

 - Many animals do not show signs of stress and may become aggressive if approached too closely—keep your distance.